Andrea2799/Parcial1/README.md

 The summary screen presents a consolidated view of data critical to decision making.
 Here, users can get an overview of key metrics and track their progress.

 # Multimedia Resources
-1. Logotipo de la Empresa.
+1. Company logo.
-2. Foto de Perfil.
+2. Profile Photo.
-3. Otras Imágenes.
+3. Other Images.

 # Files and Documentation
 1. CSS File: The project includes a custom CSS file for the look and feel of the app.
 You can find it in path to the CSS file.